 ‘Most prisons are of our own making.
 A man makes his own freedom too.’

-I fought my corner on this one for awhile, despite the live-in boyfriend wanging on about how good it was, purely because I had wrongly assumed that it was written by a British make, and therefore counter to this blog.
+I fought my corner on this one for awhile, despite the live-in boyfriend wanging on about how good it was, purely because I had wrongly assumed that it was written by a British male, and therefore counter to this blog.
 So I am quite ashamed at my own unconscious biases and will dig deeper before entirely judging a book by its cover.
 Lesson learnt.

-Margaret Astrid Lindholm Ogden writes under the pseudonym of Robin Hobb and this is the first novel in her Farseer Triolody.
+Margaret Astrid Lindholm Ogden writes under the pseudonym of Robin Hobb and this is the first novel in her Farseer Triology.
 She’s a prolific writer and it seems that there are several more series set in this world.
 Her most recent book was only published in 2017.

 I love a good fantasy novel, I really do.
 And I am intrigued to see where this one goes and learn more about Hobb’s world.
 However, it was slow in places and wouldn’t have suffered from losing some chunks.
 As the first in a series, I think that The Assassins Apprentice does a good job of introducing the characters, the laws and the environment, and the characters are fairly typical of this sort of book.
 Which offers comfortable reading, with the odd twist and turn to keep things interesting.